NickLueth/OSRS-GIM-Prestige-Scraper/README.md

 Created by: Nick Lueth<br>
 Last Edited: 4/18/2025

-This Python script scrapes the leaderboard of "Group Prestiged" Ironman teams from the [Old School RuneScape Ironman Group Leaderboard](https://secure.runescape.com/m=hiscore_oldschool_ironman/group-ironman/) and generates a numbered leaderboard of the teams until it finds the specified team name.
+This Python script scrapes Group Ironman teams from the [Old School RuneScape Ironman Group Leaderboard](https://secure.runescape.com/m=hiscore_oldschool_ironman/group-ironman/) and generates a numbered leaderboard of the teams that have a prestige star, until it finds the specified team name.
 The script removes any duplicate teams from the final leaderboard and prints it in sequential order.

 ## Features
 - Scrapes multiple pages of the leaderboard.